 You have appointed a contractor to do the work?
 Ask him if he has made the necessary checks.
 Every broken pipe means that the fire department and Gaz Métro's emergency service are called to intervene.

-For more information and to know what you need to take into account when planning and carrying out your work, see the Guidelines for working near natural gas pipelines.
+For more information and to know what you need to take into account when planning and carrying out your work, read:

 The natural gas industry has been using trenchless technology for years to install its underground infrastructures.
 While this approach saves time, is cost-effective and has little impact on the environment, some natural gas lines installed using this technique may have inadvertently intersected with a sewer service line.